mattmcclean/sam-pytorch-example/README.md

 The project uses [Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for deploying the PyTorch libraries. **Lambda Layers** allow you to bundle dependencies without needing to include them in your application bundle.

-The project defaults to using a public Lambda Layer ARN `arn:aws:lambda:eu-west-1:934676248949:layer:pytorchv1-py36:1` containing the PyTorch packages.
+The project defaults to using a public Lambda Layer ARN `arn:aws:lambda:eu-west-1:934676248949:layer:pytorchv1-py36:2` w containing the PyTorch v1.1.0 packages.
 It is publically accessible.
 To build and publish your own PyTorch layer follow the instuctions below.

 AWS Lambda has a limit of 250 MB for the deployment package size including lamba layers.
 PyTorch plus its dependencies is more than this so we need to implement a trick to get around this limit.
 We will create a zipfile called `.requirements.zip` with all the PyTorch and associated packages.
 We will then add this zipfile to the Lambda Layer zipfile along with a python script called `unzip_requirements.py`.
 The python script will extract the zipfile `.requirements.zip` to the `/tmp` when the Lambda execution context is created.

 #### Layer creation steps

 Goto the directory named `layer` and run the script named `create_layer_zipfile.sh`.
 This will launch the command `sam build --use-container` to download the packages defined in the `requirements.txt` file.
-The script will remove unncessary files and directories and then create the zipfile `.requirements.zip` then bundle this zipfile with the python script `unzip_requirements.py` to the zipfile `pytorch-1.0.1-lambda-layer.zip`.
+The script will remove unncessary files and directories and then create the zipfile `.requirements.zip` then bundle this zipfile with the python script `unzip_requirements.py` to the zipfile `pytorch-1.1.0-lambda-layer.zip`.

 ```bash
 cd layer